DavidZajicek/holbertonschool-low_level_programming/functions_nested_loops/README.md

 8-24-hours.c - print every minute in 24 hours
 9-times_table.c - print the 9 times table starting from 0
-10-add.c - add two integers and return the result
+10-add.c - add two integers and return the result 11-print_to_98.c - Print all numbers up to 98